SelfRef/wcf-project/README.md

 ## Description

-WCFProject is my provate lab project of creating full-featured game based on .NET WCF communication, MonoGame framework and physics engine.
-The result is server-client game application with ability to serve multiple client instances.
+WCFProject is my private lab project that aimed to being a fully-featured game based on .NET WCF communication, MonoGame framework and physics engine.
+The result is demo-type server-client game application with ability to serve multiple client instances.

 ## Screenshots